iamdjaj/challenges/back-end/senior/user-accreditation/README.md

 [6]: https://doc.akka.io/docs/alpakka-kafka/current/home.html
 [7]: https://projectlombok.org

-## What do you need to do
+## The requirement
-You need to provide an implementation for the `POST /user/accreditation` endpoint.
-This endpoint is called when users submit a new accreditation data, which then must pushed to a third party verification service.
+The core requirement is the implementation of the `POST /user/accreditation` endpoint.
+This endpoint is called when users submit a new accreditation data payload, which then must pushed to a third party verification service.
 The endpoint takes a payload in the following shape:

 ```json